-ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, gives donors better information without causing nonprofits to incur too much cost to provide the information.
+During fiscal year ended on September 30, 2022 the Organization has adopted ASU 2020-07, Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+The standard provides donors better information without causing nonprofits to incur too much cost to provide the information.
 The updated standard will provide more prominent presentation of gifts-in-kind by requiring nonprofits to show contributed nonfinancial assets as a separate line item in the Statement of Activities, apart from contributions of cash and other financial assets.
 It only calls for enhanced disclosures about the valuation of those contributions and their use in programs and other activities.
 Nonprofits will be required to split out the amount of contributed nonfinancial assets it received by category and it footnotes to the financial statements.
-However, the new rule will not change the recognition and measurement requirements for those assets.
+The new standard did not change the recognition and measurement requirements for those assets.
 ASU 2020-07 takes effect for annual periods beginning after June 15, 2021, and interim periods within fiscal years after June 15, 2022.
-Retrospective application is required, and early application is permitted.
-The organization is in the process of adopting this standard.
+Retrospective application had no effect on the net assets.

-2. Summary of Significant Accounting Policies (continued)
+2. Summary of Significant Accounting Policies